Permutrees: Introduction

 \begin{example} For specific decorations, permutrees specialize to classical combinatorial families: \begin{enumerate}[(i)] \item Permutrees with decoration~$\noneCirc{}^n$ are in bijection with permutations of~$[n]$.
 Indeed, such a permutree is just a path of vertices labeled by~$[n]$. \item Permutrees with decoration~$\downCirc{}^n$ are in bijection with rooted planar binary trees on $n$ vertices.
-Indeed, such a permutree has a structure of rooted planar binary tree, and its labeling~${p : \ground \to [n]}$ is just the inorder labeling (obtained inductively by labeling each vertex after its left subtree and before its right subtree) which can be recovered from the binary tree. \item Permutrees with decoration in~$\{\downCirc{}, \upCirc{}\}^n$ are precisely the Cambrian trees of~\cite{ChatelPilaud}. \item Permutrees with decoration~$\upDownCirc{}^n$ are in bijection with binary sequences with $n-1$ letters.
-Indeed, such a tree can be transformed to a sequence of letters~$u$ or~$d$ whose $i$th letter records whether the vertex~$i$ is a child of the vertex~$i+1$ or the opposite. \item Permutrees with decoration in~$\{\noneCirc{}, \upDownCirc{}\}^n$ are in bijection with acyclic orientations of the graph with vertices~$[n]$ and an edge between any two positions separated only by~\noneCirc{} in the decoration. \end{enumerate} \fref{fig:permutationsBinaryTreesCambrianTreesBinarySequences} illustrates these families represented as permutrees.
-The goal of this paper is to propose a uniform treatment of all these families and of the corresponding lattices, morphisms, polytopes, and Hopf algebras associated to them. \end{example}
+Indeed, such a permutree has a structure of rooted planar binary tree, and its labeling~${p : \ground \to [n]}$ is just the inorder labeling which can be recovered from the binary tree (inductively label each vertex after its left subtree and before its right subtree). \item Permutrees with decoration in~$\{\downCirc{}, \upCirc{}\}^n$ are precisely the Cambrian trees of~\cite{ChatelPilaud}. \item Permutrees with decoration~$\upDownCirc{}^n$ are in bijection with binary sequences with $n-1$ letters.
+Indeed, such a tree can be transformed to a sequence of letters~$u$ or~$d$ whose $i$th letter records whether the vertex~$i$ is a child of the vertex~$i+1$ or the opposite. \item Permutrees with decoration in~$\{\noneCirc{}, \upDownCirc{}\}^n$ are in bijection with acyclic orientations of the graph with vertices~$[n]$ and an edge between any two positions separated only by~\noneCirc{}'s in the decoration. \end{enumerate} \fref{fig:permutationsBinaryTreesCambrianTreesBinarySequences} illustrates these families represented as permutrees.
+The goal of this paper is to propose a uniform treatment of all these families and of the lattices, morphisms, polytopes, and Hopf algebras associated to them. \end{example}

 \begin{remark} There are two natural operations on permutrees, that we call \defn{symmetrees}, given by horizontal and vertical reflections.
 Denote by~$\horizontalSymmetry{\tree}$ (resp.~$\verticalSymmetry{\tree}$) the permutree obtained from~$\tree$ by a horizontal (resp.~vertical) reflection.
 Its decoration is then~$\decoration(\horizontalSymmetry{\tree}) = \horizontalSymmetry{\decoration(\tree)}$ (resp.~${\decoration(\verticalSymmetry{\tree}) = \verticalSymmetry{\decoration(\tree)}}$), where~$\horizontalSymmetry{\decoration}$ (resp.~$\verticalSymmetry{\decoration}$) denotes the decoration obtained from~$\decoration$ by a mirror image (resp.~by interverting~\downCirc{} and~\upCirc{} decorations). \end{remark}